 **** The upgrade path for Small Business Panel customers involves a migration to Plesk 10, where these products were merged.

-The table below lists all operating systems on which you can install a supported version of Plesk, which also receive updates and support from the OS vendor.
-Consult Software Requirements section of the Plesk release notes for more information on OS compatibility of a particular Plesk release.
+The table below lists all operating systems which are receiving updates and support from the OS vendor and are therefore supported by a current and supported version of Plesk.
+Visit the Software Requirements section of the Plesk release notes for more information about OS compatibility of a particular Plesk release.

 |Operating System||Vendor Termination Date|